 No. Fabric softener creates a film that coats your towel's naturally absorbent cotton, which actually builds-up.
 Although it might feel soft and nice at first, this build-up of film overtime makes your towel less absorbent.
 The good thing is that a Turkish towel will get softer and more absorbent the more you use it, always as long as you don't use fabric softener in the wash.

 How to make a Turkish towel softer and more absorbent?

 Summarizing the points above, all you need to do is keep using and washing your towel and to not use fabric softener.

 If your towel has snagged and pulled out threads, simply cut the thread off.
 This will not damage your towel due to the way it has been loomed.
-The tassels are hand knotted and can unravel with use.
+The fringes are hand knotted and can unravel with use.
 These can be re-tied.
 Make two bunches and twist each section clockwise till fully twisted.
 Take each bunch and wrap around each other in an anti-clockwise direction till fully twisted around each other.
-Tie a knot at the end of the tassel.
+Tie a knot at the end of the fringe.